New Jersey Beagles at Breezy Point

 Puppy teeth could also be a problem for small children.
 I'm not going to kid you, puppy teeth hurt and even though a beagle is a wonderful choice as an all around family pet, making it through the "puppy stage" period could be a problem for a child.
 On the other hand, is your puppy safe around your small children?
 Perhaps a child will hold the puppy too tight, or sudden moves from a puppy could cause a child to drop him.
 Children get excited and and try to chase puppies.
 They could accidentally step on him and seriously injure him.
 These are things you need to consider before you purchase a puppy.
 Are your children ready/old enough for a new puppy?

 The best advice I can give you is find a breeder that you like and trust.
 Work only with them.
 Remember, you're not just buying a puppy, you're buying the knowledge, experience, and the advice your breeder can give you.
 Someone who will be there to answer all your questions, even after you bring your puppy home.
-That's not something you're going to receive from a pet store or an agent, not to mention all the other horrible things that can go wrong.
+That's not something you're going to get from a pet store or an agent, not to mention all the other horrible things that can go wrong.
 And trust me, no matter how much they're trying to tell you they buy from reputable breeders, don't believe them.
 They are liars!
 Most of their puppies come from puppy mills.

 The photos to the right are NOT our puppies.
 They are photos of puppies that came from puppy mills.
 The top photos are "The cute little puppies in the store window."
 Underneath are the photos of the mothers to those puppies.
 They are the poor helpless animals who are suffering and will continue to suffer as long as the public buys "The cute little puppies in the store window," or out of state breeders who are willing to sell you a puppy sight unseen.